- 1 What does it mean to write off debt?

 What does it mean to write off debt?

-Put simply, when a debt is written off it means that you (the ‘debtor’) are no longer liable to repay the money that is owed to the company or individual from which you borrowed it (the ‘creditor’).
+Put simply, when a debt is written off it means that you are no longer liable to repay the money that is owed to the company or individual from which you borrowed it (the ‘creditor’).

 Can a debt be written off?

 In certain, limited circumstances, yes.
 Whilst having your debts written off may sound like an ideal solution to financial issues, it is not possible in all cases and is in fact quite uncommon.
-For most people, debts can only be written off by virtue of an insolvency solution – which is more complicated than a creditor simply closing an outstanding account.
+For most people, borrowings can only be written off by virtue of an insolvency solution – which is more complicated than a creditor simply closing an outstanding account.

 In cases where you are permanently unable to work, or if you are terminally ill and approaching the end of your life, it is likely that you will have to provide a creditor with proof of your circumstances.
 Whilst the requirements of each lender vary, this proof might include such things as a report from your GP or another official document confirming that you are unable to work.
-It is also likely that you will need to demonstrate that you don’t have any other means of clearing your debt – for instance, a well-stocked savings account that could reasonably be put towards settling your debt.
+It is also likely that you will need to demonstrate that you don’t have any other means of clearing your debt – for instance, a well-stocked savings account that could reasonably be put towards a settlement.

 Having part of your debt written off